cuemacro/finmarketpy/README.md

 # Gallery

-Below we give some examples of analysis which we've done using the full code of PyThalesians (which currently includes more features than the open source version).
+Below we give some examples of analysis we've done with PyThalesians.
+Some of these can be run by scripts in the examples folder.

 *Using PyThalesians to create a simple FX trend following strategy (you can run this backtest using cashbacktest_examples.py)*